josdem/hugo/content/techtalk/cicd/git_basics.md

 categories = ["techtalk", "code","ci","cd"]
 +++

 In this technical post we will cover the basic and essential commands in [Git](https://en.wikipedia.org/wiki/Git).
-Thank you [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) for all your creations and for making this developer world a best place to live.
+Big Thank you [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) for all your creations and for making this developer world a best place to live.

-The getting started recipe:
+**The getting started recipe**

 ```bash
 echo "# git-workshop" >> README.md